-If IT is an essential part of your business, or your company is growing quickly, then ad-hoc support should typically be avoided as it simply isn’t cost-effective over the long run.
+If IT is an essential part of your business, or your company is growing quickly, then, typically, you should avoid ad-hoc support as it simply isn’t cost-effective over the long run.
 If you end up requiring day-to-day support then purchasing hours or paying for reactive support will get very expensive – and likely slow down your operations.

 Managed IT support services

-The price you pay for fully managed IT support usually depends on the number of servers, computers and devices to maintain, but some companies may charge by the number of end-users instead so make sure you check with your provider.
+The price of fully managed IT support typically depends on the number of servers, computers and devices to maintain.
+However, some companies do charge by the number of end-users instead so make sure you check with your provider.

 Typically a fully managed IT support service will include telephone, email and remote support, alongside onsite visits when required.
-A good quality IT outsourcing company shouldn’t put limits on your support, in terms of how many calls you can make to the service desk and what hardware and software are supported.
-If your company is using extremely bespoke applications then allocations may need to be made, but your IT company should be able to provide guidance.
+A quality IT support company shouldn’t limit your support, for example how many calls you can make and what they will support.
+If you use extremely bespoke applications then you may need to make allocations, but your IT company should provide guidance.

 However not every managed service provider is transparent when it comes to pricing.
-It’s still very common for providers to offer tiered pricing, where the support and service you receive depends on the tier you sign up to.
+It’s still very common for providers to offer tiered pricing, where the support you receive depends on your tier.
 For example, you may have seen pricing plans with levels such as: